Posted by ICON School on May 7, 2024 1:06:00 PM

 • 6th-12th Grades: 990 Hours

-Parents are solely responsible for the cost of their children’s education when they choose to homeschool.
-Many parents take advantage of the flexibility afforded to them by using different free options for education, like courses offered online and books from the library.
-Hiring a tutor is only reserved for instances where the student does not understand the subject at hand, and the parent has exhausted all means of explanation.
-Other parents may hire teachers or tutors for one on one assistance, or to do the bulk of the teaching.
+When they choose to homeschool, parents are solely responsible for the cost of their children’s education.
+Many parents take advantage of the flexibility afforded to them by using different free education options, like courses offered online and books from the library.
+Hiring a tutor is only reserved for instances where the student does not understand the subject at hand and the parent has exhausted all means of explanation.
+Other parents may hire teachers or tutors for one-on-one assistance or to do the bulk of the teaching.

 Mother homeschooling her junior high student.